SAVING ATLANTIS by Siri Kolu nominated for Finlandia Prize 2025!

 Tommi Kinnunen (1973) was born in Kuusamo in northeastern Finland and currently lives in Turku, where he works as a teacher of Finnish language and literature.
 His works include novels, opera librettos, short stories, and a non-fiction title on the changes taking place in the Finnish school system.

 Kinnunen’s novels give a voice to those whose stories have been kept untold.
 He made a stellar debut with Where Four Roads Meet (orig.
 Neljäntienristeys) which was nominated for the Finlandia Prize and won the Young Aleksis Prize in 2015.
 The following novels The Light Behind the Eyes (orig.
 Lopotti), The Glass River (orig.
 Pintti), and Defiance (orig.
 Ei kertonut katuvansa) have been both critical and commercial successes.
-His books have been translated into 20 languages.
+His books have been translated into 22 languages.
+Several filmatisations of his novels are currently in the making!

 During his spare time, Kinnunen likes to refurbish old buildings.